MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        likesCount: Number // the new number of likes on the post (after the like action)
+        likesCount: Number, // the new number of likes on the post (after the like action)
+        operation: "LIKE"
     }
     ```